 Isla San José: One of the larger islands in the Sea of Cortez, San José offers several landing possibilities depending on conditions and the whim of the moment.
 Photograph the ochre cliffs of the island’s eastern shore, hike an “enchanted” arroyo, or visit the salt works to the west.
 Explore the Sea of Cortez in springtime: among the best times and places in the world to see a great variety of whales, plus dolphins in abundance.
 With a flexible itinerary, rely on our expert staff to follow the seasonal movements of migrating birds and feeding whales ensuring excellent wildlife sightings.
 Hike forests of giant cacti, snorkel with sea lions, and discover rare wildlife among desert islands.

 Bahía Loreto Marine Park: This morning we’ll search for whales in the waters south of Isla Carmen, an area that has proven to be one of the best for finding blue whales, and often bottlenose and common dolphins.
 In the afternoon we visit one of the islands of Bahía Loreto Marine Park, with ample time for kayaking, snorkeling, stand-up paddleboarding and possibly hiking.
 In the evening, enjoy a beach barbecue under the desert sky.

 Los Islotes and Isla San Francisco: At Los Islotes, don flippers, a mask and snorkel (which we’ll gladly provide) and swim with curious sea lions.
-We have a leisurely afternoon to swim, kayak or hike at Isla San Jose.
+We have a leisurely afternoon to swim, kayak or hike at Isla San Francisco.
 Endemic yellow-footed gulls, brown pelicans and blue-footed boobies are all part of the landscape.
 Finish the day with a relaxing beach barbecue complete with a bonfire and a star-filled sky.
 (B,L,D)